There are numerous programs that assist families with the cost of energy. Below are options that may help.

 In normal times, the UEC UCARE and HES HEAT (Hermiston Energy Assistance Team) grant programs are intended to help low-income residents manage their heating and cooling costs.
 Those funds are used to supplement assistance programs already provided from federal sources through CAPECO.

 In times of community crisis, UCARE and HEAT funds are further made available to any residential customer in need of assistance to pay electric bills due to a personal, family, medical, or employment crisis or emergency.
-This year, these funds have been supplemented with a generous $250,000 donation from Amazon Web Services to assist residential customers facing financial hardships because of Covid-19.
+In 2020, these funds have been supplemented with a generous $250,000 donation from Amazon Web Services to assist residential customers facing financial hardships because of Covid-19.
 Call or visit us for information.
 View information on the AWS donation, and view the online applications below.

 Request a Payment Extension